1 3 Of 2 3

 Understanding Fractions: A Quick Refresher

 Before diving into the solution, let's refresh our understanding of fractions.
-A fraction represents a part of a whole.
-It's written as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
-The numerator indicates how many parts we have, while the denominator indicates how many equal parts the whole is divided into.
-For example, in the fraction 1/3, 1 represents the number of parts we have, and 3 represents the total number of equal parts the whole is divided into.
+On top of that, a fraction represents a part of a whole.
+Also, it's written as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
+Plus, the numerator indicates how many parts we have, while the denominator indicates how many equal parts the whole is divided into.
+Here's one way to look at it: in the fraction 1/3, 1 represents the number of parts we have, and 3 represents the total number of equal parts the whole is divided into.

 Understanding the concept of a whole is crucial.
 The "whole" can be anything: a pizza, a cake, a group of people, or even an abstract quantity.
 The fraction describes a portion of that whole.